TongHan96/GAME/readme.md

    - Main embeddings are generated using edges and a loss function, where edges denote connections based on similarity and relatedness between entities.
 The initial input embedding is the concatenation of SAPBERT embedding $Z$ and the institutional aligned embedding $Y$ obtained in the first step.
 With a default configuration of $rmax=256$, indicating a 256-dimensional embedding, $\tilde{Y}_{main}$, a multi-similarity loss function optimizes the embeddings.
 This dimensionality is adequate for positioning similar entities closely in the embedding space.

 3. **Creating Relatedness Tails Embedding**:
-   - This step involves generating relatedness tails embeddings $\tilde{Y}_{rel}$ using relatedness edges, then concatenating them with the main embedding to form the final embedding ($out_dim=768$), $\tilde{Y}$.
+   - This step involves generating relatedness tails embeddings $\tilde{Y}_{rel}$ using all edges, then concatenating them with the main embedding to form the final embedding ($out_dim=768$), $\tilde{Y}$.
 The main embedding efficiently handles similarity tasks, whereas the final embedding addresses more complex relatedness tasks.

 ### Decoder Component